Last Updated : Sept 2022

-In every company, its Management plays a crucial role in deciding the company’s future.
+In every company its Management plays a crucial role in deciding the company’s future.
 Before Investing in a small-cap company it is better to scrutinize its management history and any possible lapses done by them in the past.
 As we see, a lot of small companies and even some bigger companies fall prey to poor corporate governance and inflation of financial statements.
-Also, avoid those companies which are facing legal/regulatory battles.
+Also avoid those companies which are facing legal/regulatory battles.
 Small cap companies tend to get overwhelmed by such regulatory challenges and it is best to avoid such cases.

 Thyrocare offers a wide range of biochemistry based and preventive healthcare tests.
 Its offerings include more than 600 tests and 130 profiles of tests, which help to detect several disorders.
 The company offers radiology tests, which involves imaging procedures such as X-rays, ultrasounds, CT scans, MRIs and highly specialised PET-CT scans.

 In this it targets price sensitive customers which further increases in the number of samples processed per day due to its low-cost strategy.
-This makes the company the lowest-cost operator in the industry.
-The company has grown its 5 year sales at a CAGR of 15% and its profits have grown at a CAGR rate of 20% in the last 5 years.
-It has also maintained healthy EBITDA margins of close to 40% and PAT margins between 25-30%.
+This makes the company the lowest-cost diagnostic operator in the industry.
+The company has grown its 5 year sales at a CAGR of 13.6% and its profits have grown at a CAGR rate of 19.8% in the last 5 years.
+It has also maintained healthy EBITDA margins of close to 41% and PAT margins of 27.1% as of FY22.

 Bajaj Consumer Care